JonHMChan/flask-app-3/README.md

-# Flask App 1: Pokedex Front End
+# Flask App 3: Server Side
 For this exercise, you'll be creating a Pokedex that displays all of the original 151 Pokemon and detail pages for each Pokemon.
 The application is also live at https://sleepy-earth-06238.herokuapp.com/ if you would like to see how it works.

 ![Pokedex Homepage](https://raw.githubusercontent.com/JonHMChan/flask-app-1/master/static/img/preview.png)

 ## What you'll practice
- - HTML
- - CSS
- - JavaScript
+ - Flask
- - jQuery
+ - Jinja
  - AJAX
  - API calls
  - Command Line